radulle/ngx-deploy-npm/README.md

 Each named target is accompanied by a configuration of option defaults for that target.
 Same as `ng build --configuration=XXX`.

+#### --package-version

+- **optional**
+- Default: Doesn't have any default value [string]
+- Example:
+  - `ng deploy --package-version 2.3.4`

+It's going to put that version on your `package.json` and publish the library with that version on NPM.

 #### --tag

 - **optional**